hydroflux/abstractor-ws/BACKLOG.md

 ### Executor To Do

 - [ ] Consider creating a more elegant solution to the current placement of the 'if logout_function' conditional in the 'close_program' function
+- [ ] Move the 'document_found' function after the 'record' function call in 'handle_single_document'?

 ## Classes To Do